CoenMeintjes/python_code_snippets/README.md

 5. Commit your changes (git commit -am 'Add new snippet')
 6. Push to the branch (git push origin new-snippet)
 7. Create a new Pull Request

-## License
-This repository is licensed under the MIT License.
-See LICENSE.txt for more details.